ahsifer/goxdp/README.md

 goxdp client --action=load --interfaces=eth0,eth1 --mode=skb --dstIP=127.0.0.1 --dstPort=8090
 ```

+### 2- Unload the filter from the interface<br />

-2- Unload the filter from a single interface
+Unload the XDP filter from a single interface
 ```
 goxdp client --action=unload --interfaces=eth0 --dstIP=127.0.0.1 --dstPort=8091
 ```

-Load XDP filter to multiple interfaces
+Unload the XDP filter from multiple interfaces

 ```
 goxdp client --action=load --interfaces=eth0,eth1 --mode=skb --dstIP=127.0.0.1 --dstPort=8090
 ```

-Load XDP filter from all the interfaces
+Unload the XDP filter from all the interfaces

 ```
 goxdp client --action=load --interfaces=all --mode=skb --dstIP=127.0.0.1 --dstPort=8090
 ```

-3- block an IP address or subnet
+### 3- block an IP address or subnet

 block 10.4.4.0/24 for 100 seconds